RobertSfarzo/Jupyter-Anaconda-AWS-EC2/README.md

-# 🪐Install Jupyter Service on an EC2 Server At Launch
+# 🪐Install Jupyter Service on a new EC2
 🪐AWS EC2 **Instance User Data At Launch** script.
 While building your own EC2 as you wish, use this to install a Jupyter server as a service on an EC2 with a public IPv4 https.

 This script installs Anaconda, which installs 🪐Jupyter.
 Anaconda is a good package manager for Jupyter.